GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2025-07-29-se-asia-symposium.md

 </figure>
 {: style="text-align: center;"}

-Many thanks to the Royal Society of Edinburgh and Royal Botanic Garden Edinburgh for supporting the symposium, and for Tshering Dorji and Susan Eshelman for help running the training.
+Many thanks to the Royal Society of Edinburgh and Royal Botanic Garden Edinburgh for supporting the symposium, and to Tshering Dorji and Susan Eshelman for help running the training.